Skip to Content

 There’s no textbook to follow that would help me weave minimalism into my own life so I found my own way, but that’s not to say it was straightforward!

 In this article, I’m sharing a few thoughts on minimalism for real life.
-So, if you’re currently exploring, curious to begin exploring or have got a little stuck with minimalism for yourself, it may be helpful to read on.
+So, if you’re currently exploring, curious to begin exploring or have got a little stuck with embracing minimalism for yourself, it may be helpful to read on.

 I hope we can all be encouraged to find a gentle, non-judgemental way of living a minimalist life too.